Commercial airlines reroute flights amid U.S.-Iran tensions

 “The safety of our passengers and employees is of the highest importance, and we continue to closely monitor developments in Iraq,” the airline said in a statement.

+And Buta Airways, an Azerbaijani low-cost carrier, said Wednesday it was not planning to suspend or reroute daily flights between Baku, the country’s capital, and Tehran.

-Associated Press writers Daria Litvinova in Moscow, Rod McGuirk in Canberra, Australia, and Eileen Ng in Kuala Lumpur, Malaysia contributed to this report.
+Associated Press writers Daria Litvinova in Moscow, Angela Charlton in Paris, Rod McGuirk in Canberra, Australia, Frank Jordans in Berlin and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.

 Sign up for Daily Newsletters